sleepy762/lucidloader/CONFIGURING.md

-# Configuring the bootloader
+# Configuring the boot manager

 ## Bootable entries

-The configuration file is named `config.cfg` and it is saved in the directory of the bootloader `ESP/EFI/lucidloader` (ESP is the EFI System Partition, which is usually mounted as `/boot` or `/boot/efi`).
+The configuration file is named `config.cfg` and it is saved in the directory of the boot manager `ESP/EFI/lucidloader` (ESP is the EFI System Partition, which is usually mounted as `/boot` or `/boot/efi`).

 Every entry in the config file will be a section of text that must contain the `name` and `path` keys OR `name` and `kerneldir` keys.
 Each entry is separated by an empty line.
 In addition, the first entry is considered as the default entry.

 The path specified in `path`, begins at the mount point of the EFI System Partition(ESP).
-For instance, if it is mounted at `/boot`, then `/boot` is the root directory for the bootloader.
+For instance, if it is mounted at `/boot`, then `/boot` is the root directory for the boot manager.
 You can find out where the ESP is mounted using `lsblk`.
 It is also worth noting that the delimiter between directories in UEFI is `\` and not `/`.
 Spaces are also allowed and don't need to be escaped.
 So an example path will look like this: `\EFI\Arch Linux\vmlinuz-linux`.

 Lines that start with `#` are treated as comments and will be ignored by the config parser.

 Available keys:
 - `name` - The name of the entry which will be shown in the boot menu.
-- `path` - The absolute path to the binary which the bootloader is going to load. **Incompatible with `kerneldir`.**
+- `path` - The absolute path to the binary which the boot manager is going to load. **Incompatible with `kerneldir`.**
 - `kerneldir` - The absolute path to a directory with a (Linux) kernel (whose name begins with `vmlinuz`).
-The bootloader will automatically detect the kernel file and the kernel version.
+The boot manager will automatically detect the kernel file and the kernel version.
 It will also replace the characters `%v` in the args with the kernel version string.
 As a result, the user won't have to edit the config with every kernel update.
 Highly recommended for Linux systems whose kernel file name can change.
 Make sure there is only ONE kernel in the specified directory. **Incompatible with `path`.**
 - `args` - (Optional) Arguments which will be passed to the binary.
-When `kerneldir` is defined and the bootloader detects the kernel version, it will substitute the characters `%v` with the kernel version string.
+When `kerneldir` is defined and the boot manager detects the kernel version, it will substitute the characters `%v` with the kernel version string.

 Writing key and value pairs is in the following format: `key=value`.
 Note that there are NO SPACES to the right and to the left of the `=` character.